 Each site has different criteria for admission and we get you published where we know you’ll be successfully ranking.

 Strategy #3: Press Releases

 Back when I first got into SEO and online reputation work, press releases were all the rage.

 Then for a while, they fell out of favor – Google didn’t rank them as well.

-But for the last few years and especially in 2023, press releases are a key way to bury negative search results.
+But for the last few years and especially this year, press releases are a key way to bury negative search results.